MEDICAL READINESS COMMAND EAST COMMANDING GENERAL VISITS NMCP

 |0

-This work, MEDICAL READINESS COMMAND EAST COMMANDING GENERAL VISITS NMCP [Image 3 of 3], by PO2 Dylan Kinee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MEDICAL READINESS COMMAND EAST COMMANDING GENERAL VISITS NMCP, by Christina Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.